Chart Color Schemes

 Diddillibah ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Diddilbah's cultural diversity was found to be lower than average, with 80.3% of its population born in Australia, 88.4% being citizens, and 94.8% speaking English only at home.
-Christianity was the predominant religion in Diddilbah, making up 48.8% of the population.
-The most notable overrepresentation was seen in the 'Other' category, comprising 0.7% compared to 0.8% across the rest of Queensland.
+Diddilbah's cultural diversity was found to be below average, with 80.3% of its population born in Australia, 88.4% being citizens, and 94.8% speaking English only at home.
+Christianity was the predominant religion in Diddilbah, comprising 48.8% of the population.
+The most notable overrepresentation was seen in the 'Other' category, which constituted 0.7% of Diddilbah's population compared to 0.8% across Regional Queensland.

 Frequently Asked Questions - Diversity